Bachelor of Science in Emergency Management

 Student Activity and Service Opportunities

 SLU has a strong service-learning component.
 Students can embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
-Service learning also provides valuable field experience for emergency management students, and it helps them to be more connected with the St. Louis community and communities around the world.
+Service learning also provides valuable field experience for emergency management students, and it helps them to be more connected with the St. Louis community and communities around the world through immersion trips and other opportunities.

 Students can work as volunteers at organization around St. Louis and participate in university-wide service events such as Make A Difference Day.
 Students can also become members of the Public Health Undergraduate Student Association (PHUSA) to get to know other emergency management students, allowing them to be more connected and encounter additional service, internship and leadership opportunities.